telegraph/frontend-exercise/README.md

 Scenario: Show associated articles
 	Given that I access the single post page
-	Then the post page should return associated posts by category And each item should show the title of the article And each item should show the date of the article
+	Then the post page should return associated posts by category And each item should show the title of the article And each item should show the thumbnail of the article
-	And each item should show the thumbnail of the article And each item should show the premium label if premium
 ```

 ```